Oscar-winning ‘Hair Love’ director calls attention to efforts to ban race-based hair discrimination

 The story of the Texas high school senior who was required to cut his dreadlocks to walk out at graduation drew national attention.
-On Thursday, the Texas Legislative Black Caucus announced it is working on its version of the CROWN Act, which stands for Create a Respectful and Open World for Natural Hair, to. explicitly ban discrimination based on race-related hair textures and styles.
+On Thursday, the Texas Legislative Black Caucus announced it is working on its version of the CROWN Act, which stands for Create a Respectful and Open World for Natural Hair, to explicitly ban discrimination based on race-related hair textures and styles.

-With Texas, some 25 states are considering or have passed similar legislation, according to a web site for the CROWN Coalition, a network of civil rights organizations, black advocacy groups and the beauty brand Dove.
+With Texas, some 25 states are considering or have passed similar legislation, according to a website for the CROWN Coalition, a network of civil rights organizations, black advocacy groups and the beauty brand Dove.

-New Jersey, New York and California have all passed laws based on those bills; Montgomery County, Maryland has also passed similar legislation.
+New Jersey, New York and California have all passed laws based on those bills; Montgomery County in Maryland has also passed similar legislation.
 A federal bill was introduced by Sen. Cory Booker (D-N.J.) and Rep. Cedric L. Richmond (D-La.) in December.

-“The film itself is not focused on hair discrimination, but in his remarks, he elevated the CROWN Act and the need to normalize black hair," Adjoa Botwe-Asamoah, a political consultant who has led advocacy efforts for the CROWN Act, said in an interview.
-She added that the recognition for the short film, which follows a black father’s efforts to style the hair of his little girl, “is a huge win for the movement and all of us focused on this issue.”
+“The film itself is not focused on hair discrimination, but in his remarks, he elevated the CROWN Act and the need to normalize black hair,” Adjoa Botwe-Asamoah, a political consultant who has led advocacy efforts for the CROWN Act, said in an interview.
+She added that the recognition for the short film, which follows a black father’s efforts to style the hair of his daughter, “is a huge win for the movement and all of us focused on this issue.”

-Cherry’s film, which was created after a 2017 Kickstarter campaign took off, blowing past its initial goals of $75,000 and then $125,000 to bring in more than $280,000, reflects growing interest in the issue, reported The Washington Post’s Bethonie Butler.
+Cherry’s film, which was created after a 2017 Kickstarter campaign took off, blowing past its initial goals of $75,000 and then $125,000 to bring in more than $280,000, reflects growing interest in the issue, The Washington Post’s Bethonie Butler reported.

-“Hair Love” started as a side project for Cherry, a former NFL player, who was working at the time as an executive at the production company Monkeypaw; he pulled in a number of celebrity funders and several long-time animators, and attracted Toliver, who also worked on the short film as a side project, Butler reported.
+“Hair Love” started as a side project for Cherry, a former National Football League player, who was working at the time as an executive at the production company Monkeypaw; he pulled in a number of celebrity funders and several longtime animators and attracted Toliver, who also worked on the short film as a side project, Butler reported.

 Read also: